priyal38/Chandrayan/README.md

 - Turn the spacecraft left/right (l, r): Rotate the spacecraft 90 degrees to the left or right, changing its facing direction.
 - Turn the spacecraft up/down (u, d): Adjust the spacecraft's angle, rotating it upwards or downwards.

+## Testing with Jest

+ - This project has been developed using Test-Driven Development (TDD) principles, ensuring robustness and accuracy.
+The Jest testing framework has been utilized for writing and executing tests.
+Test cases reside in the test/spacecraft.test.js file.
+To run tests, use the command npm test.